SebastianJay/Wilderness/design/plot.md

 The [characters document](characters.md) contains more details about the branching storylines as it pertains to each character.

+The [background document](background.md) contains more details about each area, including plot.

 ### Lore Storyline

 Lore's first step is figuring out how to the Wilderness.
 A system of roads connects ~3 cities together but no roads exist straight there (offroad driving is not an option).
 Lore's friends direct her attention to a local entrepreneur (Rodnin) who heads an environmental research and compliance company is known to have a private jet.
 Planes in general are a rarity, and those owned by the governments are provisioned for evacuation purposes.
 But perhaps there is a way to convince this man to send a plane the opposite way?